drakkan/sftpgo/README.md

 - `SFTPGO_LOGIND_USER`, it contains the user trying to login serialized as JSON
 - `SFTPGO_LOGIND_METHOD`, possible values are: `password`, `publickey` and `keyboard-interactive`

 The program must write, on its the standard output, an empty string (or no response at all) if no user update is needed or the updated SFTPGo user serialized as JSON.
+Actions defined for users update will not be executed in this case.
 The JSON response can include only the fields that need to the updated instead of the full user, for example if you want to disable the user you can return a response like this:

 ```json